randlab/geone/docs/source/examples_list.rst

 MultiGaussian estimation and simulation (general function)
 ----------------------------------------------------------
-The following notebook shows elementary covariance models and the use of a general function (wrapper) allowing to launch the other functions of GEONE for multiGaussian estimation and simulation (based on FFT / search neighborhood (GEOSCLASSIC), see below).
+The following notebook shows elementary covariance models, and examples of covariance model in 1D, 2D, 3D, and the use of a general function (wrapper) allowing to launch the other functions of GEONE for multiGaussian estimation and simulation (based on FFT / search neighborhood (GEOSCLASSIC), see below).

     .. toctree::
         :maxdepth: 1